 Adult Neurology Residency

-- Our faculty: The Department of Neurology has ~ 120 faculty members with international leaders in nearly every subspecialty area.
+- Our faculty: The Department of Neurology has ~ 160 faculty members with international leaders in nearly every subspecialty area.
 We also have a relatively unique resource in our general neurology section, a group of outstanding clinicians, most of whom have had successful private clinical practices, who share their expertise and experience to insure our residents are well-rounded neurologists.

-Washington University is a wonderful place to pursue training and to work; we hope you consider joining us.
-For now, take a tour through the residency and department websites to see the interests and achievements of our faculty and residents and look at the Resident’s Life section to find links to the many attractions that make Saint Louis a wonderful place to live.
+Please take a tour through our residency and department websites to see the interests and achievements of our faculty and residents and look at the Resident’s Life section to find links to the many attractions that make Saint Louis a wonderful place to live.

 We wish you all the best as you choose a residency and in your future career!

 Department of Neurology